ric03/keycloak-push-mfa-extension/README.md

 - **State to store locally:** pseudonymous user id ↔ real Keycloak user id mapping, the device key pair, the `kid`, `deviceType`, `firebaseId`, and any metadata needed to post to Keycloak again.
 - **Confirm token handling:** When the confirm token arrives through Firebase (or when the user copies it from the waiting UI), decode the JWT, extract `cid` and `sub`, and either call `/login/pending` (optional) or immediately sign the login approval JWT and post it to `/login/challenges/{cid}/respond`.
 - **Error handling:** Enrollment and login requests return structured error responses (`400`, `403`, or `404`) when the JWTs are invalid, expired, or mismatched.
 Surface those errors to the user to re-trigger the flow if necessary.
+- **Key rotation / Firebase changes:** Rotating the device key pair or updating the `firebaseId` would require dedicated Keycloak endpoints to update the stored credential; those flows are out of scope for this PoC, so the workaround is to delete the credential and re-enroll.

 With these primitives an actual mobile app UI or automation can be layered on top without depending on helper shell scripts.

+## Security Guarantees and Mobile Obligations

+### Security guarantees provided by the extension

+- **Signed artifacts end-to-end:** Enrollment and confirm tokens are JWTs signed by realm keys, and device responses are signed with the device key pair.
+Every hop is authenticated and tamper-evident.
+- **Challenge binding:** Enrollment tokens embed a nonce plus enrollment id, and login approvals reference the opaque challenge id (`cid`), so replaying a response for a different user or challenge fails.
+- **Limited data exposure:** Confirm tokens carry only the pseudonymous user id and challenge id, preventing the push channel from learning the user’s identity or whether a login succeeded.
+- **Short-lived state:** Challenge lifetime equals every token’s `exp`, so an attacker has at most ~2 minutes to replay data even if transport is intercepted.
+- **Key continuity:** The stored `cnf.jwk` couples future approvals to the same hardware-backed key, giving Keycloak a stable signal that a response truly came from the enrolled device.

+### Obligations for the mobile application

+- **Verify every JWT:** Check issuer, audience, signature, and `exp` on enrollment and confirm tokens before acting.
+Fetch the realm JWKS over HTTPS and cache it defensively.
+- **Protect the device key pair:** Generate it with high-entropy sources, store the private key in Secure Enclave/Keystore/KeyChain, and never export it.
+Rotate/re-enroll immediately if compromise is suspected.
+- **Enforce challenge integrity:** When a confirm token arrives, compare the `cid`, `sub`, and `client_id` against locally stored state and discard anything unexpected or expired.
+- **Secure transport:** Call the Keycloak endpoints only over TLS, validate certificates (no user-controlled CA overrides), and pin if your threat model requires it.
+- **Harden local state:** Keep the pseudonymous ↔ real user mapping, firebase identifiers, and enrollment metadata in encrypted storage with OS-level protection.
+- **Surface errors to users:** Treat 4xx responses (expired, invalid signature, nonce mismatch) as security events, notifying the user and requiring a fresh enrollment or login attempt rather than silently retrying.